Here’s what you need to know about walking across the Brooklyn Bridge

 What to bring with you

 Besides the obvious (wallet, identification, cash, and what I mentioned above,) remember to carry a bottle of water if it’s a warm day, and a snack in case your appetite calls.
-If you forget to pack food, you can always stop at Shake Shack for a burger. 🙂 And bringing a camera or smartphone is a no-brainer so that you can capture those awesome Brooklyn Bridge moments!
+If you forget to pack food, you can always stop at Shake Shack for a burger. 🙂 And bringing a camera or smartphone is a no-brainer so that you can capture those awesome Brooklyn Bridge moments.
+And you’ll need a bag to carry your stuff.
+I recommend this tote.
+It’s my go-to bag.
+I never leave home without it.

 The bridge has contributed to our world-class city.
 Walking across the Brooklyn Bridge is a must at some point.
 If you’ve done it, tell us about your experience in the comments.